ArkilStraker/configure-group-policy/README.md

 </p>
 <p>
 Using Group Policy, you can enforce a desktop wallpaper across all domain-joined computers (or a specific group).
-Instead of users choosing their own background, the system applies the wallpaper you configure.
+Instead of users choosing their own background, the system applies the wallpaper you configure or power options oue create.
 </p>
 <br />